Marybeth Tinning: In popular culture

-The Home Box Office (HBO) network reported the Tinning case on the first episode of the crime documentary series Autopsy sub-titled Autopsy - Confessions of a Medical Examiner (1994).
+The Home Box Office (HBO) network reported the Tinning case on an episode of the crime documentary series Autopsy sub-titled Autopsy - Confessions of a Medical Examiner (1994).
 After the passing of the ninth child Dr. Michael Baden requests the files of all the children's autopsy reports.
 His findings finally bring Tinning to justice; he clearly reflects his analysis of her history as being in-line with Munchausen syndrome by proxy (MSBP).

 The Investigation Discovery network covered Tinning's case in the forensic series Most Evil sub-titled Most Evil - Murderous Women, Season 1; Episode 3.
 In the episode, forensic psychiatrist Michael H. Stone, probes into what motivates women who kill.
 Tinning's case depicts one of the striking differences between male and female killers.
 In this episode, Dr. Michael Stone, forensic psychologist, Columbia University uses his own mental health scale from 1-22, with 22 being the most dangerous ranking.
 Dr. Stone's assessment of Tinning is diagnosed at Level-7: Highly Narcissistic & Attention-Seeking.
 He outlines, in detail, how he reaches his assessment leading to Tinning's ranking.

 The Investigation Discovery network released another episode, via the documentary drama series Deadly Women, disclosing the tragedies that each of her children experienced.
 The episode is sub-titled Deadly Women - Sacrifice Their Blood, Season 5; Episode 9.
 Initially the local community seeks to understand and show compassion to her.
 The community's sympathy turns to bitterness and calls out to authorities for action, when she goes one step too far with her ninth child's death.